 "It made sense to continue utilizing the new format," he said.
 "We saw increases in viewership and overall fan engagement, and the qualitative feedback we heard from players, coaches, media and fans was overwhelmingly positive."

-Since debuting at the NBA All-Star Game, The Elam Ending has also expanded to New Zealand’s National Basketball League, the Canadian Elite Basketball League, the NAIA Mega Bowl, select high schools in Philadelphia and Texas and rec leagues.
+Since debuting at the NBA All-Star Game, The Elam Ending has also expanded to New Zealand's National Basketball League, the Canadian Elite Basketball League, the NAIA Mega Bowl, select high schools in Philadelphia and Texas and rec leagues.
+Some leagues have even adopted a final target score of plus 24, as a way to honor the late Los Angeles Lakers legend Kobe Bryant.

 Longstanding rules in sports are nearly impossible to change, but it's cool to see the Elam Ending being recognized by the NBA.
 Will it be adopted universally across basketball?
 I doubt it, but it's certainly a fun wrinkle that replaces games ending with a billion fouls and timeouts.